eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 - [Working with custom EMF resources](in-memory-emf-model): This article demonstrates how you can work with custom EMF resources in Epsilon.
 - [Parsing XML documents as EMF models with Flexmi](../flexmi): This article demonstrates how you can use Flexmi to parse XML documents in a fuzzy manner as instances of Ecore metamodels.
 - [Modularity Mechanisms in Flexmi](modular-flexmi): This article demonstrates how you can break down Flexmi models over multiple files and use templates to capture complex reusable structures in your models.
+- [Connecting to CDO repositories](cdo-emc.md): This article shows how to connect to an Eclipse Connected Data Objects model repository from Epsilon.

 ## Epsilon and UML models
 - [Managing Profiled UML Models in Epsilon](profiled-uml-models): This article shows how to create and query profiled Eclipse UML models using Epsilon's core language.